-Candidates are asked to complete four required personal insight questions.
+Candidates are asked to complete one required professional goal essay.
 If applicable, you will be asked to submit an additional personal insight question addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.

-- Personal insight questions are an important piece of your application that helps the committee understand your career inspirations, development plans and goals.
+- The professional goal question is an important piece of your application that helps the committee understand your career inspirations, development plans and goals.
 It is not an essay about your work history.

-- The personal insight questions give the committee an opportunity to understand you better.
+- The professional goal question gives the committee an opportunity to understand you better.
 Share any expertise or extracurricular activities that are unique about you.
 Our admissions team strives to build a diverse class, and we are interested in reading about what makes you distinctive.

 Requirement Summary: We require unofficial transcripts from all institutions you have attended, whether or not you have earned a degree.
 If you are admitted to the program, you will need to submit official transcripts before the registration for the first quarter courses for your acceptance to be finalized.